We are a very focused accounting firm – working exclusively with internationally operating clients.

 Entity set-up and management

-Working exclusively with internationally operating businesses over more than two decades has resulted in us played a leading role in the formation of several hundred entities – companies, general and limited partnership, trust and other entities – in many countries throughout the world.
+Working exclusively with internationally operating businesses for more than two decades has resulted in our team playing a leading role in the formation of several hundred entities – companies, general and limited partnership, trust and other entities – in many countries throughout the world.

 During our many years’ of experience in establishing Maltese companies and partnerships for foreign-based businesses, we have developed and fine-tuned our systems and procedures, enabling us to provide efficient and reliable services in this regard.

-When we set up a company or other entity for a client are almost always asked to attend to all necessary (regular) registrations as well as the setting up of a bank account, obtaining credit cards, etc. Often we also assist with obtaining merchant facilities for the company in order to receive credit card payments.
+When we set up a company or any other entity for a client are almost always asked to attend to all necessary (regular) registrations as well as to assist with the setting up of a bank account, obtaining credit cards, etc. Often we also assist with obtaining merchant facilities for the company in order to receive credit card payments.

-This is the public company form, requiring at least two shareholders and a minimum share capital of EUR 46,587.47, which needs to be at least 25% paid up (i.e. EUR 11,647).
+This is the public company form, requiring at least two shareholders and a minimum share capital of EUR 46,587.47, of which at least 25% needs to be paid up (i.e. EUR 11,647).
 It is similar to the German AG, the UK PLC, the Australian Limited, the Dutch NV, etc.